O-App-Pesi/apiwebserver/readme.md

-## Identification of the problem you are trying to solve by building this particular app.
+## R1: Identification of the problem you are trying to solve by building this particular app.

 Keeping track of different foods and how they affect our body.

-## Why is it a problem that needs solving?
+## R2: Why is it a problem that needs solving?

 It is easy to lose track of what you have eaten.
 Often we reach for snacks or something quick to eat but don't have the time to consider how this might affect us.
 If we keep track of this in a diary then we can become aware of our habits and use the data to inform our future choices.
 This may not just be about weightloss but also about how different foods affect our bodies or just to know how often we eat.
 Especially if we go out to eat, we might not be able to find out every ingredient but keeping track of how the food made us feel can be very useful.
 We want to have a balanced diet but our confirmation bias and memory can often let us down, having a diary to track everything uniformly can help keep us accountable.

+## R3: Why have you chosen this database system?

+PostgreSQL is an open source database management system.
+This means that it is good for students because it doesn't require any cost to use.
+PostgreSQL also natively supports JSON and Binary JSON making it perfect for developing a webserver API.

-## Why have you chosen this database system.
-What are the drawbacks compared to others?
+## What are the drawbacks compared to others?

+When there are a lot of small read-operations to the database, PostgreSQL performs poorly.
+This is because of the way PostgreSQL handles new client connections, it uses about 10MB of data to fork a new process every time.
+If there are many small read-operations that need to be completed, PostgreSQL handles them cumbersomely.
+MySQL is a database that can handle lots of connections more efficiently as it was developed to prioritize speed (Drake, 2014).
+PostgreSQL is fully open source which means that it is maintained by volunteer contributors.
+Anyone can add to PostgreSQL and the code base can be manipulated to suit an individuals needs even for commercial operations.
+However, this has the drawback of having an inconsistent and incomplete documentation since it is not managed by any singular entity.
+Databases systems such as Oracle and even MySQL, which also has an open source version, are owned by the company Oracle so there is a more strict of cohesive development plan in place.
+This means the documentation is likely to be more consistent and up to date.
+PostgreSQL has a high skill ceiling and requires a knowledgeable team of engineers to get the most out its functionality.
+PostgreSQL is well known for its complex queries meaning that it can be used to narrow down data for high level functions.
+This means that it is not as beginner friendly as a database system like MySQL which is more simple.
+To put it simply, the bar to entry is quite high and PostgreSQL would take time to implement and understand for those unfamiliar with it.

-## Identify and discuss the key functionalities and benefits of an ORM
+## R4: Identify and discuss the key functionalities and benefits of an ORM

 **Database Abstraction Layer**
 Each database uses its own query structure.
 For example, if you start building an application for the Oracle database but then later switch to using PostgreSQL, you will have to alter the queries.
 If you build your an application with an ORM then you will not need to change your application's code if you decide the switch databases.
 The syntax used by ORM's is independent of the database and so can interact with any database.

 **Object Oriented Programming**
 Using an ORM allows developers to create an API which uses the OOP concepts of inheritance, encapsulation and polymorphism.
 Developers can use classes, build with functions and use things like loops to build the database queries.
 This makes it much easier for developers since they can work with a language that they already know and don't have to learn the SQL syntax for the database.
 This is because the ORM handles the data persistence in the database.
 Using a programming language like Python makes the API much more readable than the raw SQL syntax.
 It also makes it easier to be maintained for developers who are comfortable using Python.
 Development time can be spent elsewhere since developers don't need to spend time working with the database interactions.
 The schema in the database are managed by the ORM which maintains the data consistency.

 **Lazy Loading, Eager Loading, and Caching**
 ORMs provide the ability to manage the way the data is accessed.
 For example, lazy loading allows developers to query only the specific data that they need, such as just the user data.
 Eager loading is the opposite of this, where everything is loaded.
 Caching allows query results to be stored for later, this reduces the number of times the database needs to be accessed.
 With these three different options, developers have a way to regulate the data access and manage things like the network load.

-## Document all endpoints for your API
+## R5: Document all endpoints for your API

 Endpoint documentation should include
 HTTP request verb